CHNW-FM: Jim Pattison Group ownership

 On October 13, 2021, CHIQ released its on-air talent and began running jockless.
 At the same time, cryptic billboard advertisements containing the word "NOW" began to appear across the city.
 At 1 p.m. on October 18, CHIQ flipped to hot adult contemporary branded as 94.3 Now!
 Radio; the brand and format was modeled after Edmonton sister station CKNO-FM, which carried a focus on topical discussions and listener engagement wth DJs.
 The station changed its call letters to CHNW-FM to match the new branding.

 On October 31, 2024, at midnight, CHNW dropped Now! and flipped to modern rock as Alt 94.3; the new format competes to an extent with CJKR-FM, which had recently flipped to a classic alternative format.
 General manager Mark Patric stated that the station would feature current hits and classic alternative rock from the past 25 years, with the station promoting core artists such as Arkells, Cage the Elephant, Coldplay, Death Cab for Cutie, and Foo Fighters.

+Between May 27 and June 17, 2026, CHNW conducted regulatory required testing of HD-Radio transmission on its new Nautel transmitter.
+Following a successful trial, Innovation, Science and Economic Development Canada issued a broadcast certificate for IBOC operation on July 21, 2026.
+The radio transmitter was relocated from Fort Whyte to be collocated with its sister station CFQX-FM near Birds Hill Park.